 Postdoctoral Fellow, Genetics Research, Laboratory of Lee M. Silver, Ph.D., Department of Molecular Biology, Princeton University, Princeton, 1998-2002.

 Description of Research ExpertiseRESEARCH INTERESTS

-Our laboratory is interested in the neurobiological and genetic mechanisms of social behavior development, including the development of social affiliative and aggressive behaviors.
-Social interactions can have both rewarding and aversive qualities for an individual.
-The balance between reward and aversion depend upon the context of the interaction, as well as the genetically-shaped temperament and developmental history of the individual.
-Certain highly heritable neuropsychiatric disorders, including autism and schizophrenia spectrum disorders, are characterized by disabling social withdrawal and disturbances in social cognition.
-Despite its importance, the fundamental biology of these social behaviors is not well understood, and currently available treatments for these social behavior symptoms are inadequate.
+Our laboratory is interested in the neurobiological and genetic mechanisms of social behavior development, as well as biological mechanisms underlying social motivation, social learning, and social skill acquisition and generalization.
+Certain highly heritable neuropsychiatric disorders, including autism and schizophrenia spectrum disorders, are characterized by reduced social motivation, increased social anxiety, disruptions in social learning, and impairment in social skill development.
+Despite its importance, the fundamental biology of these social processes is not well understood, and currently available treatments for these social behavior domains are inadequate.

 Description of Clinical ExpertiseDiagnosis and treatment of autism spectrum disorders in adults.

 Selected PublicationsFairless A.H., Shah R.Y., Guthrie A.J., Li H., Brodkin E.S.: Deconstructing sociability, an autism-relevant phenotype, in mouse models.
 The Anatomical Record (Special Issue: “New Concepts in Developing Brain Disorders--Autism”) 294: 1713-1725, 2011.